 2026 Fantasy Football Impact

-While Concepcion profiles more as a smaller WR who will be dangerous after the catch, Boston’s big body allows him to be a traditional X WR who has enough athleticism to gain separation in man coverage.
+While Concepcion profiles more as a smaller WR who will be dangerous after the catch, Boston’s big body allows him to be a traditional "X" WR who has enough athleticism to gain separation in man coverage.

 Dynasty Impact

 The dynasty outlook for Boston appears to be brighter.
 If the Browns upgrade at QB, they are building a competent offense.
-Boston could provide a target sponge for a young QB with Boston’s ability as a contested safety blanket down the field.
+Boston could provide a target sponge for a young QB with Boston’s ability as a safety blanket down the field.

 Learn more about Denzel Boston’s Dynasty Value